Grand Duke Peter Nikolaevich of Russia: Early life and marriage

 Grand Duke Peter Nikolaevich was the second and youngest son of Grand Duke Nicholas Nicolaievich the Elder (1831–1891) and Duchess Alexandra of Oldenburg (1838–1900).
 His father was the sixth child and third son born to Nicholas I of Russia and his Empress consort Alexandra Fedorovna of Prussia (1798–1860).
 Alexandra Fedorovna was a daughter of Frederick William III of Prussia and Louise of Mecklenburg-Strelitz.

 He was born in Saint Petersburg and as a child grew up in the enormous Nicholas Palace build for his parents after their marriage in 1856.

 As was the custom for Russian Grand Dukes (the title applied to all sons and grandsons of a Russian Emperor), the Grand Duke Peter served in the Russian army as a Lt.-General and Adjutant-General.
-Grand Duke Peter had a frail health, suffering from tuberculosis so he spend most of his time away from miilitary duties and often abroad.
+Grand Duke Peter had a frail health, suffering from tuberculosis so he spend most of his time away from military duties and often abroad.

 He was very interested in architecture.

 On 26 July 1889, he married Princess Milica of Montenegro (1866–1951), daughter of King Nicholas I of Montenegro (1841–1921).
 The Grand Duke and Duchess had four children: